microsoft/vsts-agent-docker/README.md

 ```

 ### `standard` images
-These images are based on the `docker` images and include a set of standard capabilities that enable many of the built-in VSTS build and release tasks as well as providing support for arbitrary Docker workloads.
+These derived images are based on the `docker` images and include a set of standard capabilities that enable many of the built-in VSTS build and release tasks.
+The standard toolset includes:

+- Basic command-line utilities (curl, ftp, etc.)
+- Essential build tools (gcc, make, etc.)
+- Python and Python 3
+- OpenJDK 7 (Ubuntu 14.04) or 8 (Ubuntu 16.04)
+- Java tools (ant, gradle, maven)
+- .NET Core SDK
+- Node.js (latest stable version)